temporalio/documentation/docs-src/concepts/what-is-a-workflow-definition.md

 #### Patching

-The Patching feature enables the creation of logical branching inside a Workflow Definition based on a developer specified version identifier.
+Patching APIs enable the creation of logical branching inside a Workflow Definition based on a developer specified version identifier.
 This feature is useful for Workflow Definition logic needs to be updated, but there are running Workflow Executions that currently depends on it.

 - [How to patch Workflow code in Go](/go/patching)